chihyang/SICP/chap02/README.md

 This exercise needs to use the dotted-tail notation introduced in exercise 2.20.
 The last parameter of *make-sum* and *make-product* should be a list, so that they support the expressions that have more than two operands.

+## Notes on exercise 2.72.

+a.
+We cannot assimilate the predicates _number?_ and _variable?_ because numbers and variables cannot be differentiated by operation tags.